beothorn/botline/README.md

 python3 run_bot.py 'TOKEN GOES HERE' mybot
 ```

-Send a message to the bot to get admin rights, all other users are ignored.
+Then send a command /start to the bot to get admin rights, all other users are ignored.

 # Commands